emartsoft/alc-pixel-maker/README.md

     2. Click on Submit to draw the grid.
     2. Choose a color.
     3. Click a cell in the grid to fill that cell with the chosen color.
+    4. Clicking on reset will remove the grid

 ## Preview